ihp-lab/LibreFace/README_pypi.rst

 Installation
 ============
-You can install this package using `pip` from the testPyPI hub:
+You can first create a new Python 3.8 environment using `conda` and then install this package using `pip` from the PyPI hub:

 .. code-block:: bash

+    conda create -n libreface_env python=3.8
+    conda activate libreface_env
-    python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple libreface==0.0.19
+    pip install --upgrade libreface

 Usage